magento/architecture/design-documents/service-isolation/authentication-authorization.md

 ### Service-to-Service Communication

 As each service should be agnostic to a source of a request (in general, for a service it does not matter who sends a request) service-to-service communication also requires a token.
-The next diagram describes a possible flow:
+The next diagram describes a possible flow based on approach when `Auth Service` makes authentication & authorization:

 ![Service to Service](service-to-service.png)

-Before making a call to the needed service, the first service makes a call to `Auth Service` to retrieve token for the future communication.
-The second service makes a call for token validation in the same way as for other types of requests, so for the second service, it does not matter who sends original request.
+Before making a call to the needed service, `Checkout Service` makes a call to `Auth Service` to retrieve token for the future communication.
+The `Order Service` makes a call for token validation in the same way as for other types of requests, so for `Order Service`, it does not matter who sends original request.
+The token validation call might be eliminated if `Order Service` will perform token validation by himself.

 ### Guest-to-Service Communication